PSU-Security-Universe/data-only-attacks/SQLite/doXdgOpen.md

 }
 ```

-`output_reset` is the function that cleans up every thing and restores the output to the `stdout`.
-Pay attention to lines labeled with a, b, and c.
-In line a, sqlite checks whether `doXdgOpen` is set.
-This variable is set when the user types `.once -x` or `.once -e` or `.excel` (which means the user wants sqlite opens system text/excel editor to modify the result).
-If so, sqlite will move on to construct the command `zCmd`. `zXdgOpenCmd` is the system-specific command that automatically finds propoer applications to open particular-format files.
-On Linux system, the shell command is `xdg-open`, while on Mac, the shell command is `open`.
-The temporary file name is stored in `zTempFile`, which is a predefined string but can be updated by user command (this is why it is a variable, not a constant).
-At last, sqlite uses line c to run the command, which will pop up the window of either text editor or excel editor.
+`output_reset` cleans up the previous output setting and restores the output to `stdout`.
+We focus on lines labeled with `a`, `b`, and `c`.

+* Line `a`: SQLite checks whether `doXdgOpen` is set.
+This variable is set when the user types `.once -x`, `.once -e` or `.excel`, which means the user wants SQLite to invoke system text/excel-editor to modify the result.

+* Line `b`: If so, SQLite will move on to construct the command `zCmd`. `zXdgOpenCmd` is the system-specific command that automatically finds propoer applications to open particular-format files.
+  * On Linux system, the shell command is `xdg-open`;
+  * On Mac, the shell command is `open`;
+  * On Windows, the command is `start`.

+  The temporary file name is stored in `zTempFile`, which is predefined but can be updated by user command.
+This is why it is a variable, not a constant.

+* At last, SQLite uses line `c` to run the command, which will pop up the window of either text editor or excel editor.

+## Idea for Attacks

+Once attackers have the capability to modify memory content, they can launch arbitrary code execution on vulnerable SQLite process in two steps.

+1. Corrupt `p->doXdgOpen` to `true` (or `1`)
+2. Corrupt `zTempFile` to `; bad-cmd`, where `bad-cmd` is the malicious command

+Then, SQLite will help execute the command `bad-cmd` for attackers.